Names

 Saghieh-Beydoun (2004)

-In Sector BEY 004 (Lebanese University Site ?), Saghieh-Beydoun (1997) discovered some soft sediment liquefaction features known as flame features at the base of what appears to be be a destruction layer or debris flow deposit.
-This deposit may be dated to the mid 6th century CE - the date of the images above are not entirely clear in the article and I don't currently have access to the report.
-The flame features shown in the images above are diagnostic of pore fluid overpressures which are commonly caused by liquefaction during earthquakes.
-Their presence at the bottom of the debris layer may suggest a tsunami debris flow deposit that was then agitated by seismic shaking that then created the liquefaction features.
-This observation is speculative and further investigation is warranted.
-These flame features could support the observation in John of Ephesus and the Annals attributed to Pseudo-Dionysius of Tell-Mahre that the tsunami preceded the earthquake suggesting, as noted by Mordechai (2020) that the main earthquake struck after a powerful foreshock.
-The speculative sequence of sedimentation would be deposition of a debris flow followed by earthquake induced liquefaction which created the flame features right below the base of the deposit.
+Flame features are diagnostic of pore fluid overpressures which are commonly caused by liquefaction during earthquakes.
+Their presence at the bottom of the debris layer may suggest a tsunami debris flow deposit that was then agitated by seismic shaking that then created the liquefaction features supporting observations by John of Ephesus and Pseudo-Dionysius of Tell-Mahre that the tsunami preceded the earthquake suggesting further, as noted by Mordechai (2020) that the main earthquake struck after a powerful foreshock.

 Mordechai (2020) surveyed archeoseismic evidence in Beirut: